Multidialogo/standup-companion/README.md

 Will also be possible to flag a roadblock on any of the entries of the recap.

+The recorder can confirm when the standup will end, with a button that appears

 ### Recap email
 At the end of the stand-up session a recap email is sent to all of the participating team members.